peasy-ui/peasy-ui/README.md

 ## First look

 In Peasy UI, an HTML template is combined with a JavaScript/Typescript object, the model, into a `UI View` that's added to an element.
-By calling `update()` on the view, typically after updating the model or in a recurring (game) loop, the one-way, two-way and event bindings will sync state between the UI and the model.
+Peasy UI will then sync state between the UI and the model according to the one-way, two-way and event bindings.
+For a more exact control over when the state is synced, the `update()` method can be called manually, typically after updating the model or in a recurring (game) loop, .

 ```ts
 const template = `